 David has also successfully submitted planning policy representations for a number of sites for residential development, with particular experience of making the wider arguments about what constitutes sustainable development to promote rural and non-urban sites.

 Something interesting: David loves reading sports theory books and frequently shares top tips from the world of football and athletics.
 Pub quiz anyone?

-Eva Barrellon-Kendall is a second year Environmental Science student atthe University of Manchester and has joined our team on a part time basis.
+Eva Barrellon-Kendall has just completed her second year of Environmental Science studies at the University of Manchester and has joined our team on a part time basis.
 As well has her studies providing key knowledge in the environmental sector, Eva is developing policy research and applications experience.
 We really love having Eva on the team, with her enthusiasm and intelligence she fits right in!

-Something interesting: When not studying, sitting exams and learning the ropes at RJP, Eva is up at before the crack of dawn most mornings learning to row with the University of Manchester.
+Something interesting: When not studying, sitting exams and learning the ropes at RJP, Eva is up before the crack dawn most mornings training on British Rowing’s World Class Start programme.

 We are a partner of Manchester City of Trees, an innovative and exciting movement set to re-invigorate Greater Manchester’s landscape by transforming underused, unloved woodland and planting a tree for every man, woman and child who lives there, within a generation.
 Get if touch if you would like more information or check out their website at www.cityoftrees.org.uk